Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Conclusion

 Overall, I do not see any significant advantage of using UBS bank over other cheap banks.
-Their prices are not the end of the world since the basic banking package should contain all you need for 96 CHF per year.
+Their prices are not the world’s end since the basic banking package should contain all you need for 96 CHF per year.
 Nevertheless, they do not have any extra features that other cheaper banks do not provide.

 If you want a brick-and-mortar bank, I still recommend Migros Bank.
 I have an account here, and I am satisfied with their services.
 If you have more than 7500 CHF, you can have an account without management fees.
 And they have all the features you need.
 I have a full review of Migros Bank if you are interested.